uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 .. note::
 	* For each point :math:`x_i\in\mathbf{X}`, we map it to a basis function :math:`h_i`.

-		* Note that functions are, essentially, infinite dimensional vectors.
+	* We note that functions are, essentially, infinite dimensional vectors.
 	* We choose `RKHS <https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space>`_ to be the function class, such that every :math:`h_i` can be defined using a kernel, :math:`K`.

 		.. math:: h_i(\cdot)=K(\cdot,x_i)